 |The grave of Elizabeth's husband, William.
 Andersons Bay Cemetery, Dunedin.
 DCC photo.|

-Elizabeth shares a grave with two seemingly unrelated people in an unmarked grave in Dunedin's Southern Cemetery.
+Elizabeth shares an unmarked grave with two seemingly unrelated people in Dunedin's Southern Cemetery.